-Before joining the journalism world in 2005, Steve spent 15 years doing consulting work and freelance contracting within the IT space, with a focus on infrastructure management and security.
+Before joining the journalism world in 2005, I spent 15 years doing consulting work and freelance contracting within the IT space, with a focus on infrastructure management and security.

-He helped start and run The Tech Herald, contributed to Slashdot, and wrote daily news for Security Week.
-After that, he spent five years as the Senior Staff Writer at CSO Online, where in addition to his daily news assignments, he ran the publication’s flagship security news blog: Salted Hash.
-He’s also father of two, grandfather of one, and a former co-host of the Southern Fried Security Podcast.
-Currently he is working with a well-known, but otherwise unnamed security company doing research and publications.
+I helped start and run The Tech Herald, contributed to Slashdot, and wrote daily news for Security Week.
+After that, I spent five years as the Senior Staff Writer at CSO Online, where in addition to my daily news assignments, I ran the publication’s flagship security news blog: Salted Hash.

 Why Technical Outcast?

 The name Technical Outcast is a play on words.

 Over the years, while working as a full-time journalist covering security, I dealt with researchers and privacy-minded people who don’t usually go out of their way to speak to the media.
 Hackers and security researchers have a natural caution towards the press, and trust is a big issue.
 In many cases, these trust issues are well-founded.
 As time moved on, I’ve earned the trust placed in me, but I’ve always been a bit of an outcast because of my profession.
 The technical part of the site’s name is another pun.
 When I had a byline, I was known as a highly-technical journalist, and one of the things I’m most proud of is the fact I worked in security long before I started to cover it.

 So I’m not really an outcast, I’m just a technical outcast.

 Outside of 401(k) investments, in which he has no say into what companies are represented by a given fund, Steve Ragan has no other direct investments in the companies he covers.
 If such investments are ever made, this section will be updated with a full accounting of them.

 Stock images used on this website can be found on Unsplash.com, PixaBay.com, and Slon.pics.